 This waiting list is for Section 8 Housing Choice Voucher rental housing assistance in Hancock, Hardin, Putnam, and Wyandot County, Ohio.

-The Hancock Metropolitan Housing Authority (HMHA) last accepted Section 8 Housing Choice Voucher waiting list applications on a limited basis from November 7, 2023, until November 15, 2023.
-This waiting list was last open in March, 2023.
-There is no notice of when this waiting list will reopen.
+The Hancock Metropolitan Housing Authority (HMHA) last accepted Section 8 Housing Choice Voucher waiting list applications on a limited basis from October 8, 2024 at 12:00 pm, until November 5, 2024 at 5:00 pm ET.
+This is the first time the waiting list will be open since November, 2023.
+It was open in March 2023 before that.
+There is no notice when the waiting list may open again.

 • Veteran.
 A veteran or current member of one of the four branches of the U.S. military service with other than dishonorable discharge conditions.
 Widows/widowers of service members who have not remarried are included (must submit a copy of the marriage license).
 A DD214 must be submitted with the application; we cannot accept an application without it.
 OR